askello/opencart-query-builder/README.md

 <a name="select"></a>
 ## Selecting data from DB
-To retrive data from database query builder provide `get` method.
-The `get` method returns an array containing the results where each result is an associative array.
-You may access each column's value by accessing the column as a key of the array:
+Retrieving data from database can be done by `get` method.

 Select all data from a table:
 ```php